lakhia/rsvp-website/README.md

   * Uses angular-ui-router to route to different parts of the app
   * Uses bootstrap to style buttons, tables, etc.
   * Uses loading-bar to show progress bar at top

+# Note about admin email

+Using the `adminemail` for login with ANY thaali number allows you to assume the role of any thaali number.
+You can make changes on their behalf without being subjected to the limitations of the regular user.

+Keep the `adminemail` safe.

+_We want to move away from this approach in the long-term, PRs are welcome_